Documentation

 Declarative constraint definition using the stream API.

 Constraint streams are the primary way to define constraints in SolverForge.
-They provide a pipeline-style API where you select entities, transform the stream, and terminate with a scoring impact.
+They provide a pipeline-style API where you select entities or facts, transform the stream, and terminate with a scoring impact.

 Defining Constraints